Chirag-S-Kotian/Finora/README.md

    - Uses downloadable fonts (no setup needed)
    - Colors in `res/values/colors.xml`
 5. **Build & Run:** Sync Gradle, build, and run on device/emulator

+### Data & Ordering Notes
+- We store both a human‑readable `date` (e.g., `Jun 20, 2025`) and a machine‑sortable `timestamp` (epoch millis).
+- Queries are made with `orderByChild("timestamp")` so lists and totals are truly date-wise even if devices have different locales.

+### Category Accumulation
+- Each time you add an entry, we increment `/IncomeCategoryTotals/{uid}/{category}` or `/ExpenseCategoryTotals/{uid}/{category}` atomically via Firebase Transactions.
+This ensures totals are race‑condition safe even across multiple devices.

 6. **Sign in or register to use all features**